pluralsight-camel/fundamentals-of-integration-with-apache-camel/demos/module-2/module-2-demo.md

 main.run(args);
 ```
-3. Now when I run the application, the runtime will remain in a loop until I terminate it.
-Camel will also start up its container and initialize its context.
+3. It's not common for me to run Camel stand-alone, but if you need to run Camel from a command line, it is supported.
+The main class will start up Camel's container and initialize its context.
 4. Next, I need to add the route.
 ```
     main.configure().addLambdaRouteBuilder(

     );
 ```
 5. Route Builder provides Camel's Fluent DSL for defining the route.
 This code adds the route to the camel context.
-Obviously, the route doesn't do much until I tell Camel what I want it to do.
 6. I'm going to start by adding in the from, process and to definitions that I explained earlier.
 ```
     rb -> rb